DETROIT – Detroit police Chief James Craig announced his retirement during a news conference Monday after heading the department for eight years.

 More: Local leaders respond on potential retirement, political aspirations of Detroit police chief James Craig

-Craig said until his final day in office is finished, his focus and efforts will be to continue to lead the department and to work closely with Detroit Mayor Mike Duggan as the city looks for its next chief of police.
+Craig said until his final day in office is finished, his focus and efforts will be to continue to lead the department and to work closely with Detroit Mayor Mike Duggan as the city works to find its next chief of police.

-Craig said he is proud of how his department handled the protests last summer, saying “we didn’t retreat, the city did not burn and we are a model for the country.”
+Craig said he is proud of how his department handled the protests over the summer, “we didn’t retreat, the city did not burn and we are a model for the country.”

 He said he is also proud of the Real Time Crime Center, Greenlight Detroit (an idea he said started on a napkin), how transparent they were with the issues at the 6th precinct and Operation Clean Sweep.